 The three patriarchs as models of fatherhood

-Abraham (Avraham) was a literal father to Issac and Ishmael, and some may think citing him as an example of model fatherhood would be controversial, considering he nearly sacrificed Isaac to Hashem and sent Ishmael and his mother away.
-However, Abraham’s faith and dedication to Hashem (which was tested 10 separate times in Genesis!) and the Jewish people have proven to be a virtue that Jews everywhere have carried on for thousands of years throughout many different challenges.
+Abraham (Avraham) was a literal father to Issac and Ishmael.
+Some may think citing him as an example of model fatherhood would be controversial, considering he nearly sacrificed Isaac to God and sent Ishmael and his mother away.
+However, Abraham’s faith and dedication to God (which was tested 10 separate times in the Book of Genesis!) and to the Jewish people have proven to be a virtue, and one which Jews everywhere have carried on for thousands of years throughout many different challenges.